WillsonJames/Python-Covid-19-Data-Tracker/README.txt

 Library Installation:

 Below are the terminal commands used to install each necessary Python library.
+These are all fairly standard for data science and machine learning.
 Python3 and Pip must be installed and up to date as well.
 Instructions for installing Python and pip can be found on Python.org.
 The OS library loaded in the program comes pre-installed with python.

 Pandas: